CARB Requirements Gathering Input

 How does one define something as a “new system” if most changes are done over a period of time, piece by piece?
 And have they considered the difference between a retrofit and a full remodel?
 Each requires a vastly different investment of time and capital.
 And much of the equipment is not readily available.

 The manufacturers had a lot of questions about the proposed labeling requirements.
 There already is a good deal of inconsistency in the practice.
-We were recently on some rooftops tagging equipment for trakref® and were seeing labels on some equipment, faded or damaged labels, and none at all on others.
+We were recently on some rooftops tagging equipment for trakref® and were seeing labels on some equipment, some with the model year and other information faded or damaged labels, and none at all on others.
 Manufacturers in attendance were questioning whether they should invest in plastic tags, if it’s feasible to print them directly on equipment data plates, or if instead it should be the responsibility of the owner/user or the installer.
 There were specific suggestions tossed back and forth, but…

 CARB is Not Done Working